 Want more plantation history?
 Then don't miss the 200-plus year old Melrose Plantation, a national historic landmark that is also on the African-American Heritage Trail, that was a 20th century artist retreat.
 You will be able to view a collection of work by world-famous African American folk artist Clementine Hunter, including her popular African House Murals.

 The 1989 Hollywood movie Steel Magnolias was more than a box-office hit.
 It elevated Natchitoches’ already considerable status as one of the South’s most charming small towns.
-Sharp-eyed viewers will recognize more than a dozen filming locations, including the Lemee House and the Cane River Lake behind the historic Roque House.
-Visit natchitoches.com to see a map and a list of filming locations.
+On the Steel Magnolias Film Tour, sharp-eyed viewers will recognize more than a dozen filming locations, including the Lemee House and the Cane River Lake behind the historic Roque House.

 Feeling active?
 Then take a ride.
 The Natchitoches to Alexandria bike route, part of the Louisiana Bike Trails network, is a 62-mile-long path running between two of central Louisiana’s largest cities.
 This mostly flat route begins at the Tourist Information Center on Front Street in downtown Natchitoches, where you’ll find maps and other info about the region.
 From there, head down the mostly flat roads that will take you past historic Creole plantations including Cherokee, Oak Lawn, Beau Fort and Melrose.